Workforce Reports

 • With the current predicted shortfall in workforce, predicted retirements and population growth (particularly in those over the age of 70yrs) we need much more than 9% expansion.

 • On 30th September 2023 there were 660 gastroenterology and hepatology Higher Specialty Trainees in the UK.
-This is a reduction in number from 700 HSTs due to the shortened 4 yr syllabus in the advent of Shape of Training.
+This is a reduction in number from 700 HSTs due to the shortened 4 yr curriculum in the advent of Shape of Training.

-• Only 26% of newly qualified consultants surveyed intend to apply for a substantive post.
-The number of locums in the department has doubled.
+• Only 27% of newly qualified consultants respondents to the RCP post CCT survey intend to apply for a substantive post.

-It would be appropriate to increase the numbers of ST4 NTNs recruited each year to address the consultant deficit and need for greater expansion.
+• It would be appropriate to increase the numbers of ST4 NTNs recruited each year to address the consultant deficit and need for greater expansion.

 Read 2023 Report